return to homepage

 If you want to become a shopping savvy fashionista, then taking your own body measurements is a good first step.

-Knowing your body measurements is simply a valuable knowledge for both women and men when shopping for clothes online.
-And it'll save you a lot of time and money.
+Knowing how to take your body measurements is simply a valuable and practical must-know for both women and men who love to shop for clothes.

-Remember to not let the size tag bring you down.
+Note: Don’t let the size tag bring you down.
 Looking good in clothes, is a lot about proportions and focusing on your best assets.
-Click here for more basic dressing tips for all shapes.
+Click here for more basic dressing tips for all body shapes.

 How to Take Your Body Measurements